jonp-h/TillerQuest/README.md

 WEBHOOK_URL=...
 # The Discord connection url

-NEXT_PUBLIC_NEW_USER_SECRET=...
-# Random string which is required by the user to be typed when creating a new user in the user creation page.
-You can make the string whatever

 NEXT_PUBLIC_MAGICAL_AREA_LATITUDE=...
 # Latitude coordinates of where users are allowed to gain mana from.".
 NEXT_PUBLIC_MAGICAL_AREA_LONGITUDE=...